guanqun-yang/wordpress/_posts/2023-09-04-reading-notes-robust-hate-speech-detection-in-social-media-a-cross-dataset-empirical-evaluation.md

 11. [[1703.04009] Automated Hate Speech Detection and the Problem of Offensive Language](https://arxiv.org/abs/1703.04009) (Davidson et al.)
 12. [Hate Towards the Political Opponent: A Twitter Corpus Study of the 2020 US Elections on the Basis of Offensive Speech and Stance Detection](https://aclanthology.org/2021.wassa-1.18) (Grimminger & Klinger, WASSA 2021)
 13. [Hateful Symbols or Hateful People?
 Predictive Features for Hate Speech Detection on Twitter](https://aclanthology.org/N16-2013) (Waseem & Hovy, NAACL 2016)

+Despite the availability of the sources, it is **quite hard** to reproduce the original dataset as (1) many of the datasets in the table do not come with the predefiend splits; the only datasets that are available and have such splits are `HatE`, `HatX`, and `HTPO`, (2) how the authors unify (for example, deriving binary label from potentially complicated provided labels) the datasets is unknown, and (3) how the authors process the texts is also unknown.

+It is better to find a model whose checkpoints and exact training datasets are both available; one such example is the Alpaca language model.

 ### Models and Fine-Tuning